input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 :::caution

 - `User=cardano`:
   Replace this value with the correct user.
-We assume that the user used to run the **Cardano node** is `cardano`.
+We assume that the user running the **Cardano node** is `cardano`.
 The **DMQ node** must imperatively run with the same user.

 :::